 People helped or being helped into rehab and/or sober living programs

 Advance is a global movement of churches partnering together to plant and strengthen churches.
 Advance is a practical way of describing our partnership and expresses our primary purpose of taking new ground for the Gospel in small towns, suburbs, cities, and nations.
-In October of 2018, One Harbor Church hosted the first Advance East Coast Regional Conference for pastors and leaders from churches as far away as Miami and Toronto.
+In September of 2019, One Harbor Church hosted the first Advance East Coast Regional Conference for pastors and leaders from churches as far away as Miami and Toronto.
 Check out the recap video to get a glimpse into some of their time together!
 Also, the recorded sessions from the conference are available here.
 Additionally, we encourage you to check out the 2019 Advance Review – it will stir your faith!